regl-project/regl/API.md

   }

   attributes: {
-    // here we are using 'positions' proeprty of the mesh
+    // here we are using 'positions' property of the mesh
     position: regl.this('positions')
   },